hpi-schul-cloud/e2e-system-tests/README.md

 5) Install in IDE (Visual Studio Code), Extention called --> `EditorConfig`

 ## How to setup/run Cypress test locally

-1) Clone the project
+1) Clone the project → "e2e-system-test"
-2) Install all dependencies by runing: `npm install --save-dev`
+2) Add "cypress.env.json" with the login tests data (as mentioned above).
-3) Add "cypress.env.json" with the login tests data
+3) Execute the following command in terminal → npm install --save-dev
-5) Execute the following command in terminal to run the tests in Cypress runner (UI) → npm run cy:open
+4) Execute the following command in terminal to run the tests in Cypress runner (UI) → npm run cy:open
-6) Execute the following command in terminal to run the tests in headless mode → npm run cy:run
+5) Execute the following command in terminal to run the tests in headless mode → npm run cy:run